priyanshu-baran/Voice_Assistant_Using_Java/README.md

 [//]: # ()
 [//]: # (If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
 If you would like to submit a PR with a fix, reference the issue you created.!)

 ---
+## Contributing 📝

+If you would like to contribute to this repo `Voice Assistant Using Java`, please fork the repository and submit a pull request with your changes.
+Contributions are welcome and encouraged!

+---
 ## Known issues (Work in progress... 👷🏽‍♂️⚒️)